Mr. Holmes: Plot

 A second series of flashbacks recounts Holmes' recent trip to Japan, where he met a supposed admirer named Tamiki Umezaki who had told him of the benefits of prickly ash.
 In fact, Umezaki brought Holmes to Japan in order to confront him.
 Years before, Umezaki's father had gone to England on business and never returned; he had sent a letter explaining that Holmes had persuaded him to remain there and forget his family in Japan.
 To Umezaki's disappointment, Holmes told him bluntly that his father probably just wanted a new life for himself and that he had never met the man.

-In the present, Mrs Munro grows discontent with her work as Holmes becomes infirm and burdensome to look after.
+In the present, Mrs Munro grows discontented with her work as Holmes becomes infirm and burdensome to look after.
 His closeness to her son Roger is another source of tension, as the boy is becoming dissatisfied with his family's lowly status and increasingly distant from his barely literate mother.
 Mrs Munro accepts a job at a hotel in Portsmouth, and plans to take Roger to work there as well.
 Roger is unenthused by the prospect of hotel drudgery and unwilling to leave Holmes, and says as much to his mother.
 Later, Holmes discovers Roger lying unconscious in the garden, covered in insect stings.
 As the boy is rushed to hospital, Mrs Munro accuses Holmes of caring for nothing but himself and his bees, and prepares to burn the apiary.
 Holmes stops her, having realised that the culprits are actually wasps; Roger had found a nearby nest and tried to flood it in order to protect the apiary, but the wasps swarmed on him instead.
 Holmes and Mrs Munro burn the nest together, then return to the hospital as Roger regains consciousness.
 As they sit in the waiting room, Holmes tells Mrs Munro that he was too fearful and selfish to open himself up to Ann Kelmot and to give her the comfort that she needed.
 He wants her and Roger to stay in his life, and tells her that they will inherit his estate after his death.

 Back home, Holmes writes his first work of fiction: a letter to Umezaki, telling him that his father was a brave, honourable man who worked secretly and effectively for the British Empire.
 As Roger begins to teach his mother how to care for the bees, Holmes emulates a tradition he saw practised in Hiroshima: creating a ring of stones to serve as a place where he can recall the loved ones he has lost over the years.